Bachmeier, Cobbs lead Boise State past UTEP, 54-13

 BOISE, Idaho (AP) — Hank Bachmeier threw for 340 yards and two touchdowns, and Stefan Cobbs added a special teams touchdown and a 61-yard scoring reception as Boise State defeated UTEP 54-13 Friday night.

-Boise State (1-1) gave first-year coach Andy Avalos his first win and the program’s 20th straight home opening victory.
+Boise State (1-1) gave first-year coach Andy Avalos his first win and the program’s 20th straight home opening victory, playing in front of a capacity crowd for the first time since 2019.

+Avalos, who played linebacker at Boise State from 2001-04, relished the victory as well as the opportunity to play in front of a raucous home crowd.

+“To be able to go out in that stadium and have it packed the way it was—when there’s that type of energy in the stadium, that’s a home field advantage,” Avalos said.

 UTEP (2-1) appeared primed to put up a fight early despite being 25-point underdogs.
 But six turnovers along with a defense prone to yield big plays ultimately doomed the Miners.

+“(Boise State) played a great game and did a lot of really good stuff, but we didn’t play well and made way too many turnovers,” UTEP coach Dana Dimel said.
+“Way too many mistakes to win in an environment like this.”

-With the score tied 3-3 in the first quarter, Cobbs wove through traffic after fielding a punt before breaking out of the swarming UTEP coverage team and racing 81 yards for a touchdown.
+With the score tied 3-3 in the first quarter, Cobbs wove through traffic after fielding a punt before breaking out of the swarming UTEP coverage team and raced 81 yards for a touchdown.

+“The punt return was a huge spark for us,” Avalos said.
+“And we say that special teams is a clear window of what we are as a team because that’s when we all come together.”

-Bachmeier took over from there, hitting seven different receivers in leading the Broncos on six consecutive scoring drives.
+After Cobb’s big return, the offense came together under Bachmeier’s direction.
+He hit seven different receivers in leading the Broncos on six consecutive scoring drives.

 Andrew Van Buren also rushed for a pair of touchdowns for the Broncos.